ajmeek/Inducing-human-like-biases-in-moral-reasoning-LLMs/README.md

 ## How to run

-- `bash run.sh local` to provision local environment and activate it for current shell.
+- `bash run.sh local` to provision local environment.
-- `bash run.sh datasets [argument ..]` to create datasets.
+- `bash run.sh datasets [argument ..]` to prepare datasets.
-- `bash run.sh train [argument ..]` to train.
+- `bash run.sh train [argument ..]` to train model and measure it.
 See `bash run.sh train --help` for the list of possible arguments.

 ## Example of usage